bdwgc/bdwgc/README.md

 Unlike the collector described in the second reference, this collector operates either with the mutator stopped during the entire collection (default) or incrementally during allocations.
 (The latter is supported on fewer machines.)
-On the most common platforms, it can be built with or without thread support.
+On the most common platforms, it can be built with or without multi-threading support.
 On some platforms, it can take advantage of a multiprocessor to speed up garbage collection.

 Many of the ideas underlying the collector have previously been explored